Defamation / Reputation

 Attribution, copyright, and license information for media used by Global Freedom of Expression is available on our Credits page.

 The Lesotho High Court held that a newspaper caption relating to an ongoing criminal case did not violate the sub judice rule and to rule otherwise would be an unnecessary limitation on the constitutional right to freedom of expression.
-After assessing foreign and international jurisprudence on the issue the High Court reasoned that while freedom of expression may be limited by a salutary principle such as the sub judice rule, the latter must always be narrowly interpreted and the “necessity for any restrictions must be convincingly established.”
+A weekly newspaper Moafrika published a caption on an assasination case before the commencement of a criminal trial, causing Judge Peete J to interrogate whether the caption was prejudicial.
+After assessing foreign and international jurisprudence on the issue, the High Court reasoned that while freedom of expression may be limited by a salutary principle such as the sub judice rule, the latter must always be narrowly interpreted and the “necessity for any restrictions must be convincingly established.”

 In November 2002 the Judge presiding over a high-profile criminal case, Peete J, read a caption on the front page of the weekly Moafrika newspaper which pertained to the case.
 The case involved the assassination of the then-deputy Prime Minister seven years before in which the army was suspected of being involved.
 The caption in the newspapers asked who had killed the deputy Prime Minister and said that the killers had not yet been arrested and charged.